Well, I just got into the most isolated country in the world without a hitch and I’ll be coming out with a lot of

 ...So I got inside North Korea.
 As an American.
 Without bribing anyone.
 How did you do it? anyone would ask.
 I’ll answer by echoing a fellow traveler when he says: “Do a google search of ‘visiting North Korea as an American.’
 It’s that easy.”
 Why would you do it? anyone would ask.
 I’ll answer with the rhetorical: Why not?

 Before I begin, I want to stress that I usually don’t bother with guided tours as I always prefer the DIY approach as a more organic way of traveling and learning from your mistakes.
-But there’s really no other way to get inside North Korea legally, so I went for Young Pioneer Tours (YPT) as the primary vehicle that would get me inside.
+But there’s really no other way to get inside North Korea legally, so I went for YPT as the primary vehicle that would get me inside.

 With that said, let’s begin.